Fuco1/smartparens/README.md

 There are also some ecukes tests, but these are deprecated.

+You can learn more about how we test on the [testing](https://github.com/Fuco1/smartparens/wiki/Testing) wiki page.

 ### Language Support

 Smartparens has a default configuration that works well for most